 Franklin EMMANUEL Grades achieved: D*DD Progressed to: Kingston University Course: BTEC Engineering

 “Being at Christ the King has been a great and immersive experience.
 CTK is a place for growth, discovery, and adapting to new challenges.
 I received a £15,000 Metric Capital scholarship to help me go on university to study Engineering.”

 Jorge EMMANUEL Grades achieved: D*DD Progressed to: Brunel University Course: BTEC Sport Level 3

 “I've had a great experience at CTK.
 I've met a lot of new people and gained knowledge that I will need in the future.
 I'm going to study Sport and Exercise Science at Brunel University.
 My teachers always went the extra mile to make sure I had all my work completed.
 I would recommend CTK because the knowledgeable and passionate teachers always help students to succeed.”

-- Ajith EMMANUEL Grades achieved: D*D*D Progressed to: Biomedical Science Warwick University Course: BTEC Applied Science
+Amal EMMANUEL Grades achieved: D*D*D* Progressed to: Queen Mary University Course: BTEC Applied Science

 Rukaya EMMANUEL Grades achieved: D*D*D Progressed to: Kingston University Course: BTEC Health & Social Care

 “I came to CTK because I heard the College gets great results.
 My teachers have pushed me to achieve my best and have given me lots of support.
 I’m so pleased with my grades and looking forward to going on to university.”